 This page lists recent public interest reports which are outputs from current or past research projects.

-The two earlier U.K reports represent first results from what are, effectively, ongoing group projects.
+Previous U.K reports represent first results from what are, effectively, ongoing group projects.
 The 2016 report on business models in care is continued by Diane Burns’ project on Doing Care Differently in Sheffield.
-The original FSB (Wales) sponsored report of 2015 is being followed up in 2017 by a new report on What Wales Could Do.
+The original FSB (Wales) sponsored report of 2015 is followed up in 2017 by our new report on What Wales Can Do.

 Doing things differently: A strategy for the Gippsland region (April 2017) Amanda Coles, Peter Fairbrother, Natalie Jovanski, Fiona MacDonald, Val Prokopiv, Dominik Safari, Helen Scott and Karel Williams